pydicom/pynetdicom/docs/user/events.rst

 Events
 ------

-*pynetdicom* uses an event handler-based system to give the user access to the data exchanged between different services within an AE as well as the PDUs and data sent between the local and peer AEs.
+*pynetdicom* uses an event-handler system to give the user access to the data exchanged between different services within an AE as well as the PDUs and data sent between the local and peer AEs.
 Two different types of events are used: *notification events* and *intervention events*.